ezylang/EvalEx/docs/concepts/datatypes.md

 Arrays are stored internally as a _java.util.List&lt;EvaluationValue&gt;_.
 When passed as a variable, the list will be iterated and each entry will be converted using the data type conversion rules.
+Instances of _java.util.List_ and Java arrays can be passed as parameters.
-So, for example, a list of double values will be converted to a list of _EvaluationValue_ objects of type _NUMBER_, with an internal BigDecimal representation.
+So, for example, a list or array of double values will be converted to a list of _EvaluationValue_ objects of type _NUMBER_, with an internal BigDecimal representation.

 Arrays can hold mixed data types: